Charles Howard Shinn

-Charles Howard Shinn (1852–1924) was a horticulturalist, author, inspector of California Experiment Stations, and forest ranger in California.
+Charles Howard Shinn (April 29, 1852 – December 2, 1924) was an American horticulturalist, author and forest ranger who worked for the U.S. Forest Service.
+He was inspector of California Experiment Stations and head forest ranger of the Sierra Forest.
+Mt.
+Shinn in California is named after him.

-Early life
+Early life and education

-He was born in Round Rock, Texas in 1852 to James and Lucy Shinn.
-The family moved to Alameda County near Vallejo's Mills, California in 1856.
+Shinn was born in Round Rock, Texas in 1852 to James and Lucy Shinn.
+The family moved to Southern Alameda County, California along Alameda Creek between Centerville and Vallejo's Mills in 1856.
 Vallejo's Mills became the town of Niles in 1869 (now a District in Fremont).
 Much of Charles Shinn's childhood was spent at the ranch and nursery of his family in Niles.
-His sister, Milicent Shinn, was an American child psychologist.
-His first cousin Edmund Clark Sanford was a prominent psychologist.
+His sister Milicent Shinn and his first cousin Edmund Clark Sanford were psychologists.

-Education

 Shinn attended the state university for two years, now the University of California, Berkeley.
 He attended Johns Hopkins University from 1882 to 1884.
 He received a bachelor's degree conferred "extra ordinary."
-While at Johns Hopkins University, his roommate was Woodrow Wilson.
+While at Johns Hopkins University, his roommate was future U.S. president Woodrow Wilson.